Notebooks¶

 - name: datarobot-image-pullsecret

-notebooks- prefix, leading to a more simplified structure.
+From version 9.1 onward, the notebooks- prefix has been removed, leading to a more simplified structure.
 The above example would now be:

 notebooks: